 3. Empty the Dustbin or Regularly Replace the bag

 The cleaning power of your vacuum will be affected badly if your vac is full of dust.
 Reviewspair tested the vacuum when it is full of dust and when it is empty.
-It was noticeable that the suction power of vacuum cleaner drops when it is full or not empty repeatedly.
+It was noticeable that the suction power of the vacuum cleaner drops when it is full or not empty repeatedly.

 Bagless Vacuum Cleaners